Eyjafjallajokull-Roman/ProductCatalog/README.md

 - Use the `/api/users/register` and `/api/users/login` endpoints to create and login users.
 - The login endpoint returns a JWT token.
 - Include this token in `Authorization: Bearer <your_token>` for all protected endpoints.
+- (It should be auto-filled in Postman after login.)

 ---